-- Nitrates, short acting e.g.:
+- Nitrates, short acting e.g.: - Isosorbide dinitrate, sublingual, 5 mg. - May be repeated if required at 5-minute intervals for 3 or 4 doses. - Instruct patients to keep the tablets in the airtight and lightproof container in which they are supplied. - o Instruct patients that nitrates are not addictive. - Instruct patients to use prophylactically, before activities which may provoke angina.

-- Isosorbide dinitrate, sublingual, 5 mg.
+- Beta-blocker

-- May be repeated if required at 5-10 minute intervals for 3 doses.
+- Atenolol, oral, 50-100 mg daily.

-- Atenolol, oral, 50-100 mg daily. - o Titrate to resting heart rate of approximately 60 beats/minute.
+- Titrate to resting heart rate of approximately 60 beats/minute.